Bill Shorten: University

-In 1985, Shorten began studying at Monash University, graduating with a Bachelor of Arts in 1989 and a Bachelor of Laws in 1992.
-He was active in student politics, both in the university's ALP Club and in Young Labor.
-He helped establish Network, a Labor Right-aligned faction of Young Labor; in 1986 it "took control of Young Labor from the Left for the first time".
-Shorten briefly worked in a butcher's shop during his first years at university, and was also a member of the Australian Army Reserve from 1985 to 1986, holding the rank of private.
-He volunteered in Senator Gareth Evans' office, and then after the 1988 Victorian state election was employed as a youth affairs adviser to Neil Pope, a Victorian government minister.
+In 1985, Shorten began studying at Monash University and also joined the Australian Army Reserve as a private, a position he held until 1987.
+During his first years at university, he briefly worked in a butcher shop.
+Also active in student politics, both in the university's ALP Club and in Young Labor, he helped establish Network, a Labor Right-aligned faction of Young Labor; in 1986 it "took control of Young Labor from the Left for the first time".
+He volunteered in Senator Gareth Evans' office around this time as well.
+After the 1988 Victorian state election, Shorten was employed as a youth affairs adviser to Neil Pope, a Victorian government minister.
 He took a gap year in 1990, travelling overseas for the first time and backpacking through Central Europe.
 He was subsequently involved in Network's abortive attempt to take over the state branch of the Australian Theatrical and Amusement Employees' Association.